marijnh/Eloquent-JavaScript/18_http.md

 {{index "media type", "document format"}}

 Another approach is to build your communication around the concept of ((resource))s and ((HTTP)) ((method))s.
 Instead of a remote procedure called `addUser`, you use a `PUT` request to `/users/larry`.
-Instead of encoding that user's properties in function arguments, you define a document format or use an existing format that represents a user.
-The body of the `PUT` request to create a new resource is then simply such a document.
-A resource is fetched by making a `GET` request to the resource's URL (for example, `/user/larry`), which returns the document representing the resource.
+Instead of encoding that user's properties in function arguments, you define a JSON document format (or use an existing format) that represents a user.
+The body of the `PUT` request to create a new resource is then such a document.
+A resource is fetched by making a `GET` request to the resource's URL (for example, `/user/larry`), which again returns the document representing the resource.

-This second approach makes it easier to use some of the features that HTTP provides, such as support for caching resources (keeping a copy on the client side).
-It can also help the coherence of your interface since resources are easier to reason about than a jumble of functions.
+This second approach makes it easier to use some of the features that HTTP provides, such as support for caching resources (keeping a copy on the client for fast access).
+It can also provide a helpful set of principles to design your interface around.

 ## Security and HTTPS

 {{index "man-in-the-middle", security, HTTPS}}

-Data traveling over
-the Internet tends to follow a long, dangerous road.
-To get to its destination, it must hop through anything from coffee-shop Wi-Fi ((network))s to networks controlled by various companies and states.
+Data traveling over the Internet tends to follow a long, dangerous road.
+To get to its destination, it must hop through anything from coffee-shop Wi-Fi to ((network))s controlled by various companies and states.
 At any point along its route it may be inspected or even modified.

 {{index tampering}}

 If it is important that something remain secret, such as the ((password)) to your ((email)) account, or that it arrive at its destination unmodified, such as the account number you transfer money to from your bank's website, plain HTTP is not good enough.

 {{index cryptography, encryption}}

 {{indexsee "Secure HTTP", HTTPS}}

-The secure ((HTTP)) protocol, whose
-((URL))s start with _https://_, wraps HTTP traffic in a way that makes it harder to read and tamper with.
-First, the client verifies that the server is who it claims to be by requiring that server to prove that it has a cryptographic ((certificate)) issued by a certificate authority that the ((browser)) recognizes.
+The secure ((HTTP)) protocol, whose ((URL))s start with _https://_, wraps HTTP traffic in a way that makes it harder to read and tamper with.
+Before exchanging data, the client verifies that the server is who it claims to be, by asking it to prove that it has a cryptographic ((certificate)) issued by a certificate authority that the ((browser)) recognizes.
 Next, all data going over the ((connection)) is encrypted in a way that should prevent eavesdropping and tampering.

 Thus, when it works right, ((HTTPS)) prevents both the someone impersonating the website you were trying to talk to and the someone snooping on your communication.
-It is not perfect, and there have been various incidents where HTTPS failed because of forged or stolen certificates and broken software.
-Still, plain HTTP is trivial to mess with, whereas breaking HTTPS requires the kind of effort that only states or sophisticated criminal organizations can hope to make.
+It is not perfect, and there have been various incidents where HTTPS failed because of forged or stolen certificates and broken software, but it is a _lot_ safer than plain HTTP.

+{{id forms}}

-## Forms and Form Fields
+## Form fields

-Forms were introduced briefly in the
-[previous chapter](http#http_forms) as a way to _((submit))_ information provided by the user over ((HTTP)).
-They were designed for a pre-JavaScript Web, assuming that interaction with the server always happens by navigating to a new page.
+Forms were originally designed for the pre-JavaScript Web, to allow web sites to send user-submitted information in an HTTP request.
+This design assumes that interaction with the server always happens by navigating to a new page.

 But their elements are part of the ((DOM)) like the rest of the page, and the DOM elements that represent form ((field))s support a number of properties and events that are not present on other elements.
-These make it possible to inspect and control such input fields with JavaScript programs and do things such as adding functionality to a traditional form or using forms and fields as building blocks in a JavaScript application.
+These make it possible to inspect and control such input fields with JavaScript programs and do things such as adding new functionality to a form or using forms and fields as building blocks in a JavaScript application.

-## Fields

 {{index "form (HTML tag)"}}

-A web form consists of any number of input
-((field))s grouped in a `<form>` tag.
-HTML allows a number of different styles of fields, ranging from simple on/off checkboxes to drop-down menus and fields for text input.
+A web form consists of any number of input ((field))s grouped in a `<form>` tag.
+HTML allows several different styles of fields, ranging from simple on/off checkboxes to drop-down menus and fields for text input.
 This book won't try to comprehensively discuss all field types, but we will start with a rough overview.

 {{index "input (HTML tag)", "type attribute"}}